-7. The personal eligibility criteria for receiving full-time student support, including DSAs, are set out in the 'Assessing Eligibility' guidance.
+7. The personal eligibility criteria for receiving student support, including DSA, are set out in the "Assessing Eligibility" guidance.

-DSAs are not subject to:
+DSA are not subject to:

-- an age limit
+- an age limit;

-- previous study rules
+- previous study rules; or

-- household income assessment
+- household income assessments.

 - 8. A student can only receive support for a designated course.
 Where the eligible course does not appear on the SLC's courses management system, SFW will not be able to fully process the application.
-Information on what action should be taken in this situation is covered in the 20/21 'Assessing Eligibility' guidance.
-Students are potentially eligible for DSAs whilst attending an overseas provider as part of their UK course, whether obligatory or optional.
-Further guidance can also be found in the 20/21 'Assessing Eligibility' guidance.
-Students who are personally eligible for student support under Schedule 1 paragraph 9 (2017) and Schedule 2 paragraph 6(1) (2018) (nationals of member states of the European Union) but who do not fall under any other paragraph of that Schedule are not eligible for DSAs.
+Information on what action should be taken in this situation is covered in the 21/22 "Assessing Eligibility" guidance.
+Students are potentially eligible for DSA whilst attending an overseas provider as part of their UK course, whether obligatory or optional.
+Further guidance can also be found in the 21/22 "Assessing Eligibility" guidance.

+Students who are EU nationals and are eligible for student support under Schedule 1 paragraph 9 (2017) and Schedule 2 paragraph 6(1) (2018), but not under any other paragraph of that Schedule, are not eligible for DSAs.

-9. Since AY 17/18, students studying via distance learning whilst resident outside of the UK as of result of being a serving member of the armed forces (or a family member of) may be eligible for support including DSAs.
-For more information on this change please see the 'Assessing Eligibility' guidance.
+9. Since AY 17/18, students studying via distance learning whilst resident outside of the UK as of result of being a serving member of the armed forces (or a family member of) may be eligible for support including DSA.
+For more information on this change please see the "Assessing Eligibility" guidance.